HaxeFoundation/haxe-evolution/proposals/0000-track-caller.md

 `var closureOfTrackCallerFun = foo` turns into `var closureOfTrackCallerFun = foo.bind(haxe.Magic.currentLocation())`.

-`haxe.Magic.callLocation()` returns the position of the last call of a `@:trackCaller` function in a non-trackcaller functions.
+`haxe.Magic.callerLocation()` returns the position of the last call of a `@:trackCaller` function in a non-trackcaller functions.

 For example:
 ```hx